VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ##### Text

 Text in Ventuz is separated in two different entities:
-* `IText` (layouted text, like a BlockText Node produces)
+* `IText` (text layout, like a BlockText Node produces)
 * `ITextRenderObject` (resource that can be rendered)

-A Text resource doesn't need the complex way of `ParametSets`, because the parameters used to layout a text are always the same:
+A Text resource does not need the complex way of `ParametSets`, because the parameters used to layout a text are always the same:
 * The text itself
 * Typeface (the font to use)
 * Layout options (like known from the BlockText node)